Job General Statement of Duties

 Acceptable Experience and Training

-- Knowledge of department and Recreation Center rules and regulations;
+- Knowledge of department and recreation facility rules and regulations;

-- Knowledge of safety principles and procedures involved in recreational programs or events;
+- Knowledge of safety principles and procedures involved in recreational activities;

 - Skill in the use of modern office equipment;